 You can see and purchase the book, Placerville Art on Parade: Five Years here.
 It covers the first five years of Placerville Art on Parade (2005-2009).
 A second book, Placerville Art on Parade: 2010-2014, will be available in the summer of 2014.

 Artists from previous years (and interested new artists) are sent information-application packets early in the year.
 The artists fill out the applications and submit their designs in the early spring, spend about 6 weeks painting the banners (front and back), then they are judged by local art teachers.
 The winners (usually a 1st, 2nd, 3rd and 3 Honorable Mentions) are chosen on a day in late May at the local community college, then the banners are hung from light poles on Placerville's Historic Main Street.

 On the same day that the banners are being judged, photographs are taken of each banner and a local graphic designer uses those photos to create the walking brochure.
 People can stroll on Historic Main Street and view the banners while looking at the information about them in the brochure.

-The banners hang on their light poles from early June through early October.
+The banners hang on their light poles from early June through mid-October.
 Then, they are taken down.
 They are displayed for people to view up close on Main Street during the Art and Wine festival on the 3rd Saturday in October and auctioned off (via silent auction) that same evening.

 As you can imagine, it takes some money to do this.
 In addition to the small fee each accepted applicant pays to do a banner, in mid-summer during each "banner" year, we put out an order form for folks to order posters, post cards, bookmarks, magnets and note cards.
 The proceeds from the applicant fee, sale of banner items and the silent auction help fund the next year and we have been lucky enough to have some local sponsors.
 However, we can use more funds to help expand this project.
 Please consider donating!